 Skip to main content

-Solana uses Associated Token Accounts (ATAs) to hold SPL and Token-2022 tokens.
-These are fully public - anyone can query your balance.
-Umbra introduces Encrypted Token Accounts (ETAs) - on-chain accounts that hold your token balance in encrypted form.
+Solana uses AssociatedTokenAccounts (ATAs) to hold SPL and Token-2022 tokens.
+These are fully public; anyone can query your balance.
+Umbra introduces EncryptedTokenAccounts (ETAs) — on-chain PDA accounts that hold your token balance in encrypted form.
 ATA (standard public account)

-• Balance visible on-chain
+• Balance visible on-chain.

-• Supports standard SPL transfers
+• Supports standard SPL transfers.

-• No registration required
+• No registration required.

-• Works with any SPL token
+• Works with any SPL or Token-2022 token.

 ETA (Umbra encrypted account)

-• Balance hidden on-chain
+• Balance hidden on-chain.

-• One-time registration required
+• One-time user registration required.

-• Works with any SPL token
+• Works with any supported mint.

 Depositing: ATA → ETA

-Your ATA ──deposit──► Shielded Pool (on-chain SPL)
+Your ATA ──deposit──► Pool custody (on-chain SPL)

 Your ETA (encrypted balance stored here)